Willowlark/aurii/_aurii_world_guide/4-1-Wynne.md

 People in Wynne are expected to work hard.
 They are a traditional, old fashioned country that often chooses the old ways over newer innovation simply because 'if it ain't broke, don't fit it.'

 A boy in Wynne is considered an adult at the age of 14 (girls at age 16).
 While is understood they're still growing, they are expected to work for the betterment of their village and country or purse a trade.
 The latter of which is considered an investment in that person's future work, to make them even more effective down the line.
-Apprentices are common in Wynne for every profession as learning from an expert in a field is considere the only real way to become an expert yourself.
+Apprentices are common in Wynne for every profession as learning from an expert in a field is considered the only real way to become an expert yourself.
 It is rare for an adult to have multiple apprentices at a time though; it's considered arrogant.

 Wynne has abundant hunting due to their colder climate.
 Deer provide alot of the food for Wynne, supplimented with fish from the sea to the south.
 Wynne has few farms, between the climate and stagnate lifestyle farming doesn't appeal to Wynnites.
 Anything that grows in the wild is equal parts replanted by the gatherer and returned to the village.
 This tradition has been in place so long that much of Wynne has edible crops growing on it.

 Wynne dialect is a bit gruff, called by the occasional southerner 'like they have a scratch raw throat all the time'.

 In Wynne it is commonplace to challenge another when you feel they aren't doing their job correctly.
-This stretchs all the way up to Wynne's chieftain.
+This stretches all the way up to Wynne's chieftain.

 Despite their traditional outlook on the life, as long as the work gets done and nothing illicit occurs while doing it, Wynnites don't care about the means to the end.
 This allows people freedom of expression and creativity.
 Youth will do work in their pajamas, hunters will drink mid hunt, and chefs will take the time to cook a full meal rather than just meat and potatos.